datoviz/datoviz/docs/discussions/vulkan.md

 ## Using the GPU for scientific visualization

-The GPU is a massively parallel computing unit specialized in rendering graphics in real-time.
+The GPU is a massively parallel computing unit dedicated to real-time graphics rendering.
 Vulkan is a low-level graphics API that provides extensive control on the GPU for rendering and compute.
 It is harder to user than older APIs like OpenGL because it proposes a relatively low level of abstraction.
 This design choice gives more control to the developer and helps achieving higher performance.

-The GPU is typically used by video games, rendering complex, animated 3D meshes with real-time special effects and low latency.
+The GPU is typically used by video games, which render complex, animated 3D meshes with real-time special effects and low latency.
 The GPU can also be used for scientific applications, which has quite different requirements.
 Scenes are typically less dynamic, there is less heterogeneity in the types of objects rendered in the scene, and high visual accuracy is an absolute requirement.

 How to use the GPU for scientific visualization?
 At a high level, the user has some scientific data: a set of 2D or 3D points, a graph, a volume, an image, and so on.
 On the other hand, **the GPU can only render three types of primitives**: